 To find out more about the wider industry, including how to seek independent financial advice, you can visit Money Advice Service.

 Important information and useful forms

 These documents explain the detail of the HSBC Child Trust Fund account and the nature of the underlying investment.

-These forms can help your manage your Child Trust Fund account.
+These forms can help you manage the Child Trust Fund account.
 Please download and print the relevant form – or give us a call and we’ll send you a copy.

-HSBC Child Trust Fund is offered by HSBC Trust Company (UK) Limited.
-HSBC Trust Company (UK) Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority, and is entered on the Financial Services Register as number 119297.
+The HSBC Child Trust Fund is offered by HSBC UK Bank plc.
+HSBC UK Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority, and is entered on the Financial Services Register as number 765112.